 We Believe in Restorative Sleep

-If mattress retailers believed that sleep was a value essential to human life, they would more consistently try to convince you that investing in your sleep is a rational value.
-They would not insist on the disingenuous method of trying to sell products by the size of the ‘discount’ being offered.
-This is particularly true when the 'original' price is often a made up number, and the 'sale' price is actually the realistic every day price.
-If mattress stores believed in the power of restorative sleep, and the fundamentally positive impact that sleep has on our overall health and wellbeing, they would not try to convince you to select the mattress with the largest artificial discount.
+If mattress retailers believed that sleep was a value essential to human life, they would more consistently try to convince you that investing in your sleep is rational and to your self interest.
+They would not insist on the disingenuous method of selling products by the size of the ‘discount’ being offered.
+This is particularly true when the 'original' price is often a made up number, and the 'sale' price is a more realistic market price.
+If mattress stores believed in the power of restorative sleep, and the fundamentally positive impact that sleep has on our overall health and wellbeing, we would focus more on the opportunity cost of not investing in ones sleep.

 If a mattress store consistently promoted the idea that investing in your sleep was of tremendous value to you, they would appeal to these values directly and when possible, attempt to convince people to increase the investment they are willing to make into their sleep.
 In order to do this, we must appeal to the best in people, their intellect and self interest.
 Such a mattress retailer would need to identify some basic standards that guide both the choices that they offer in their stores and serve as a general means of pairing people with an appropriate mattress.

 Such a retailer would need to offer reasons to clients for spending their hard-earned money; not gimmicks, slogans and other irrational criteria such as what their mother in-law found comfortable, the colour of the mattress, or appeals to the authority of ‘brand name’ devoid of substance.
 Such a retailer would have to practice integrity and transparency.
 A basic precondition of these values is that the retailer requires knowledge.
 Knowledge of what high quality sleep is, and the basic factors that influence this quality of sleep that can be related to their mattress as well as, pillows, bed linens, etc. We would need knowledge of what is at stake, knowledge of the cost of what poor quality sleep does to us in the short and long run.